SAP-samples/teched2024-AI180/README.md

-# AI180 - Build your own Generative AI Scenario in a Snap
+# AI180 - Build your own generative AI scenario for your use case

 ## Description